 As a specialty hospital, our focus is on the treatment of children who have medically complex conditions associated with chronic illness or developmental disability.
 We partner with other prestigious health care institutions to ensure that our special needs patients receive the highest quality of care -- care that is accessible, continuous, comprehensive, family-centered, coordinated, compassionate, and culturally effective.
-Our commitment to the highest quality of care has been recognized by the National Committee on Quality Assurance as a Children’s Medical Home -- Chicagoland’s only pediatric hospital with this recognition.

 At La Rabida, we treat children who:

 - Live with chronic illnesses like asthma, diabetes, seizure disorders, and sickle cell disease